Mercury Safe Dentistry

-I quit doing Mercury/Silver fillings many years ago because I was reading a lot of information about the possible harmful effects of using mercury and the problem created by disposing of mercury.
+I quit doing Mercury/Silver fillings many years ago because I was reading a lot of information about the possible harmful effects of using mercury and the problem created by disposing of unmixed mercury.
 Mercury is one of the most toxic chemicals and is a neurotoxin.
-I determined that if I would not want this material in my teeth and would not place it in the teeth of my children, then why would I use it on anyone else?
-It is a very controversial subject, however I decided to have all my Mercury/Silver fillings removed from my mouth and replaced with porcelain, gold or tooth colored fillings.
+I determined that if I would not want this material in my teeth and would not place it in the teeth of my children, they why would I use it on anyone else?
+It is a very controversial subject, however I decided to have all the Mercury/Silver fillings removed from my mouth and replaced with porcelain or tooth colored fillings.
 I had a lot of Mercury/Silver fillings so I had one fourth of my mouth restored at each visit.
 When you numb your mouth for dental work, you typically will numb one fourth of the mouth at a time and so it just makes a lot of sense to do everything in that area at the same time.

 I chose tooth colored materials because I wanted my teeth to look natural with no metal showing, but more importantly, I wanted to know that I was improving my health in the long run!

 Still today, we have basically five materials that we use to repair and restore teeth.
 They are; Mercury/Silver, composite, gold, porcelain and zirconia.
 We do not use Mercury/Silver fillings in our office.

 Where can I get more information about Mercury Amalgam fillings?

 What is a Mercury Safe Dentist?

 What is the difference between a Mercury Free and a Mercury Safe Dentist?